How Worrying Is the New Social Security Trustees Report?

 • Congressional action is needed to fix Social Security, but it's not likely to come soon.

-The financial future of the U.S. Social Security system is a cause for immediate and pressing concern for all Americans who expect to rely, either in whole or in part, on stable payments from the old-age poverty mitigation program to meet their income needs during retirement.
-Unless Congress takes decisive action to fill a growing funding gap, sizable benefit cuts will be automatically enacted in less than a decade’s time.
+For many Americans, the financial future of the Social Security system is a cause for serious concern since they expect to rely on its regular payments to meet their income needs during retirement.
+Unless Congress takes decisive action to fill a growing funding gap, sizable benefit cuts will be automatically enacted over the next nine to 11 years.

 This was the message on a webcast hosted Wednesday by the U.S. Academy of Actuaries, called to review the recently published 2024 Social Security and Medicare trustees report.
 The panel featured Stephen Goss, the chief actuary at the Social Security Administration, and his colleague Karen Glenn, deputy chief actuary.